Dan Collison

 Design system

-I made the system in Figma.
+I made the design system in Figma.

 It contained three primary elements.